radius-project/radius/docs/content/user-guides/samples/eshop/2-infrastructure/index.md

 {{< rad file="snippets/redis-managed.bicep" embed=true replace-key-rest="//REST" replace-value-rest="..." >}}
 {{< /codetab >}}
 {{< codetab >}}
 If you prefer to bring your own Redis Cache, you can reference an existing Redis Cache resource in Bicep and provide it as a resource to the Radius resource.
-Add the following resources to your eShop file and application:

 {{% alert title="💡 Concept" color="info" %}}
 Here you are using a <a href="{{< ref "components-model#user-managed" >}}">user-managed Radius Component</a>, but there the resource has already been deployed to Azure.
 Make sure to [specify the correct scope](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-to-resource-group?tabs=azure-cli#scope-to-different-resource-group), as the default scope is the environment's resource group.